Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 #### 3. Defining the loss and optimizer

-Since it is a multi-classification problem we will use the cross entropy loss.
+Since it's a multi-classification problem we will use the cross entropy loss.

-For the optimizer we will use an Adam optimizer, you should provide it with the model's parameters stored `net.parameters()` along with the learning rate.
+For the optimizer we will use an Adam optimizer, you should provide the optimizer with the model's parameters stored in `net.parameters()` along with the learning rate.

 ```python